Froot: Commercial performance

 Froot debuted at number 10 on the UK Albums Chart, selling 10,411 copies in its first week.
 It sold 2,294 copies in its second week, falling to number 44.
 In the United States, the album entered the Billboard 200 at number eight with first-week sales of 46,000 units, 43,000 of which consisted of traditional album sales; it became Diamandis's first top-10 album on the chart.
-As of August 2015, the album had sold 75,000 copies in the United States.
+As of August 2015, Froot had sold 75,000 copies in the United States.
 The album debuted at number six on the Canadian Albums Chart with 4,500 copies sold in its first week.

-Froot was moderately successful across Europe, reaching number four in Ireland, number 10 in Switzerland, number 19 in Finland and number 24 in Germany.
+Froot was moderately successful across Europe, reaching number four in Ireland, number 10 in Switzerland, number 19 in Finland, and number 24 in Germany.
 In Oceania, it peaked at number 12 in both Australia and New Zealand, becoming Diamandis's highest-charting album in both countries.